Shresht7/BioPy/README.md

 Python and Bioinformatics fundamentals.

 > [!CAUTION]
 > **DO NOT** take any of this work seriously.
-I am inept at Biology.
+I am inept at Biology, and asked LLMs for help.
 Proceed with extreme skepticism.

 ---